 1. Is parasitic helminth infection a dangerous disease

 Worms are a non-dangerous disease if detected and treated properly, the main cause of helminths is due to hygiene and eating habits not yet scientific.
 Infection with helminth parasites often does not manifest as clearly as acute illness requiring immediate emergency hospital.
 Long-term illness can lead to anemia, malnutrition, growth retardation, weight loss in children or intestinal obstruction, lack of substance, and blood loss in adults.

-Perhaps worse, larvae moving under the skin can reduce vision, convulsions and encephalitis will be life-threatening rather than transmitting an eye infection, "eating eyes, eating brain".
-However, it only accounts for a small percentage and can be cured if detected early.
+Perhaps worse, larvae moving under the skin can reduce vision, convulsions and encephalitis will be life-threatening rather than transmitting an eye infection, "eating eyes, eating brain"

 When you are infected with helminths, the body often presents as: abdominal pain, diarrhea, pruritus ani, vomiting, and nausea.
 The brain causes serious or fatal complications if not detected in time